PhoenixTales/wiki.gothicarchive.org/index.md

 Speculation about how to interpret some apparent inconsistencies is accepted, as long as it is very closely aligned with official material (decision up to moderators) and under heading "Speculation".

 We are also open to including information from other Piranha Bytes projects, and as long as it expands on ideas already existing at release of Gothic I, does not contradict any earlier material (decision up to moderators) and is under heading "Other Gamess".

+To contribute, submit a change ("pull request") [here on GitHub](https://github.com/phoenixTales/wiki.gothicarchive.org).
+After it is reviewed by our moderation team, it will appear online.
+Your contribution will be credited in the [commit history here](https://github.com/PhoenixTales/wiki.gothicarchive.org/commits/main).